How much does home insurance cost?

 The type of property you are insuring will affect the cost of your home insurance policy as well as the property age.
 When taking out a home insurance policy the cost to rebuild the property is one of the main factors that will affect the cost of your insurance premium.
 Additionally, if your home is older or is a listed property the rebuild cost is likely to be significantly more than a modern property, which in turn can make your insurance premium higher.

-Go.Compare's home insurance policy data from January - March 2021 found that houses on average were more expensive to insure than flats or bungalows with houses averaging £184 a year and flats and bungalows costing £166 and £162 on average, respectively.
-Listed buildings were also significantly more expensive than non-listed properties.
-A grade 1 listed property averaged £312 a year while a non-listed building was £179 a year on average.
+Go.Compare's home insurance policy data from October – December 2023 found that flats on average were less expensive to insure than houses or bungalows with flats averaging £199 a year and houses and bungalows costing £215 and £204 on average, respectively.

 Does your age affect the cost of home insurance?